tavaresgerson/mysql-docs/v8/br/05 Tutorial/10-selecting-rows.md

 +-------+--------+---------+------+------------+-------+
 ```

-A consulta anterior usa o `AND` operador lógico.
-Há também um `OR` operador:
+A consulta anterior usa o operador lógico `AND`.
+Há também um operador `OR`:

 ```sql
 mysql> SELECT * FROM pet WHERE species = 'snake' OR species = 'bird';